 Eggplant is similar in habit and flower to potato, but is generally pruned like a tomato plant, by removing suckers growing in the leaf axils, and clipping off lower leaflets once the plant has begun to flower, to improve air flow and reduce the likelihood of disease.
 Larger-fruiting varieties may need to be staked or caged.

 Naranjilla, or lulo (Solanum quitoense )

 Naranjilla, or Lulo

 In the summer of 2013, we grew one VERY interesting nightshade in the Grunsfeld Children's Growing Garden: naranjilla (Solanum quitoense), also known as lulo.
 (Read more about it in our blog.)
 This smallish, orange-red fruit looks very similar to a tomato, but has a tart citrus flavor.
-Naranjillo is back in the Garden this season—in our entry beds—as part of our Brazil in the Garden displays.

 While this South American native can be grown in the Chicago area, our growing season is to short for it to bear ripe fruit.
 Naranjilla lovers will need to visit a Latin grocery store to purchase the fruit, which is popular in drinks, ice cream, and esponjado, a dessert similar to a flan or mousse.